openshift/pagerduty-short-circuiter/README.md

 To log into PagerDuty CLI use the command:

 ```
-pdcli login
+kite login
 ```
 This will prompt the user for an API key with necessary instructions of how to generate one.
-The API key will be saved for future use to the `~/.config/pagerduty-cli/config.json` file.
+The API key will be saved for future use to the `~/.config/kite/config.json` file.

 The `login` command has options to login overwriting the existing API key.
 For example, if you want to login via another user account or your API key has changed, you can login like this:

 ```
-pdcli login --api-key <api-key>
+kite login --api-key <api-key>
 ```
 Once logged in you need not login ever again unless there is a change in the API key.